gyongyver-droid/DataEngineering/Term1/Documentation.md

  - 1. Load, understand nad descibe the data, do some data cleaning if needed
  - 2. Plan the analytical layer
  - 3. Write ETL pipeline (as stored procedure) to create the analytical data layer
- - 4. Create event, trigger and test
+ - 4. Create (event), trigger and test
  - 5. Write ETL pipeline to create data marts

  Illustration: